nickpgill/emscdc/activities.md

 The CDC work is based on the volunteering participation of its members and associate members.
 We are full of ideas, and there is lots of work to be done.
 We do not receive regular funding from our parent society <a href="http://euro-math-soc.eu/">EMS</a>, and so desperately need help from all mathematicians!

 # Meetings
-In 2019 the CDC met in Oxford, UK; in 2018 we met in Sigtuna, Sweden; in 2017 we met in, Rome, Italy.
+In 2019 the CDC met in Oxford, UK; in 2018 we met in Sigtuna, Sweden; in 2017 we met in Rome, Italy.

 During its annual meetings the CDC organises a round table for reflecting around various topics related to the promotion of mathematics worldwide.
 These meetings feature the participation of the CDC associate members and some institutes, associations, and centres sharing some of the same goals as the CDC.